javagoza/lcdrw1063/README.md

 # lcdrw1063
-Python Driver for RW1063 controlled LCD Displays
+Python RW1063 LCD driver to be used with Raspberry PI.
+It gives functions to quickly control what is displayed and how.
+Supports i2c wiring.